ecliptik/ecliptik.github.io/_posts/2021-03-19-CHIP-Vaporwave.md

 ## Required Software

 The C.H.I.P. is fully upgraded to Debian Buster, and there were some oddities with getting `dpkg` sorted out, so the package installs may not work exactly as defined here but are a general guide.
-It's also [booting into the console framebuffer](http://www.chip-community.org/index.php/Setting_up_text_mode_on_PocketCHIP_4.3) and not `X`, so there's not desktop environment or window manager running.
+It's also [booting into the console framebuffer](http://www.chip-community.org/index.php/Setting_up_text_mode_on_PocketCHIP_4.3) and not `X`, so there's no desktop environment or window manager running.

 The following tools are used,